rishabh1212/stan-gpu-docker/readme.md

 ## Background
-- For many reasons realted to convenience around using stan with OPENCL
+- For many reasons realted to convenience around using stan with OPENCL on GPU
 - Easy for beginer to directly get into coding aspect without worrying about infra
+- `local` file has essential stan opencl gpu build, taken from stan-dev/cmdstan github

 ## Test
 ```